visuve/Tunkio/ReadMe.md

 ## TODO

+- Implementation
   - Add support to wipe directories
   - Implement the intended wiping modes

-- Try to limit the CreateFile flags as low as possible
+- Testing
+  - Add also non other than "happy path" unit tests
-- Attempt to try recovering files after the wipe
+  - Attempt to try recovering data after a wipe

 ## Prerequisites